Mathe Haaditu Kogile

-Matthe Hadithu Kogile (Kannada: ಮತ್ತೆ ಹಾಡಿತು ಕೋಗಿಲೆ) is a 1990 Indian Kannada film, directed by H. R. Bhargava and produced by S. Shankar.
+Matthe Haadithu Kogile (Kannada: ಮತ್ತೆ ಹಾಡಿತು ಕೋಗಿಲೆ) is a 1990 Indian Kannada film, directed by H. R. Bhargava and produced by S. Shankar.
 The film stars Vishnuvardhan, Baby Shyamili, Anant Nag, Bhavya and Rupini.
 The film has musical score by Rajan–Nagendra.
 The film was a romantic drama.
 Vishnuvardhan and Anant Nag co-starred together for the first time.
 They would follow it up a few years later with Nishkarsha.

 Director Bhargava revealed that he was so enchanted with Naa Ninna Mareyalare on which he worked as an associate that he requested Chi.
 Udayashankar for a similar themed story - a tragic love story between hero and heroine where the hero named Anand has a constant companion in the form of bike.
 Udayashankar worked on a story idea that Rajkumar had not accepted since he had done a similar role - a hero taking care of an abandoned child - in Devara Makkalu.